pwall567/textmatcher/README.md

 ### Match Operations

-There are a number of match operations, all of which have names beginning with `match`, and all returning a boolean to indicate success or failure.
+There are a number of match functions, all of which have names beginning with `match`, and all returning a boolean to indicate success or failure.
 They all set the `index` to the position following the last matched character on success, and the `start` to the start of the matched characters.